Public Library Toolkit - Contents

 Bills passed into law by the General Assembly are called “session laws” or “chapter laws.”
 These are printed in the order of passage annually in the Laws of Maryland.

-Online: Available on the Maryland General Assembly's website.
+Digital versions are available on the Maryland General Assembly's website.

 C. State Bills